shimaden/tw/README.md

 <u>USER</u> is a Screen Name or a User ID.

-The following two command lines mean the same.
-Both display the User Timeline of @NASA.
+The following four command lines do the same thing.
+They display the User Timeline of @NASA.

     $ us --timeline-user @NASA
     $ us --timeline-user 11348282
+    or
+    $ us --tu @NASA
+    $ us --tu 11348282

 ### Search Timeline